codescape/jira-multiple-subtasks/docs/syntax.md

 If you want to assign subtasks to a user you can do that using their usernames.
 In this example you will create a subtask assigned to user `bob`:

-    - Bob should do that subtasks
+    - Bob should do that subtask
       assignee: bob

 Please note: If the provided assignee cannot be found no assignee will be used.